coda/packs-sdk/docs/guides/basics/data-types.md

 ### Durations {: #durations}

 The [`Duration`][Duration] value hint represents an amount of time, rather than a specific time.
-It can only be applied to `String` values, and those strings must match one of a few formats:
+It can be applied to `Number` or `String` values.
+For numbers, the value represents the number of seconds.
+For strings, the value must match one of a few formats:

 | Example                     | Result              | Notes                           |
 | --------------------------- | ------------------- | ------------------------------- |